- Das Institut

 Furthermore, we solved the structures of the N- and C-terminal domains of the California Academy of Sciences virus (reptarenavirus) L protein.
 The N-terminal domain of this L protein contains an endoribonuclease, which is structurally homologous to already published arenavirus endonucleases.
 The C terminus of the L protein contains a putative cap-binding site very similar to influenza virus cap-binding protein PB2.
 Both of these functions, cap-binding and endonuclease, are required for the cap-snatching mechanism, by which segmented negative strand RNA viruses presumably initiate transcription.
 In our structure however, the residues potentially involved in cap-binding did not show the expected conformation and also functional studies could not proof a cap-binding activity leaving it unclear how cap-snatching actually works in bunyaviruses.

 With more recenty solved structures of Rift Valley fever virus and Severe fever with thrombocytopenia syndrome virus L protein C-terminal domains we were able to demonstrate the presence of a functional cap-binding domain within the bunyavirus L protein.
 Comparison with influenza virus cap-binding domain revealed commonalities and differences in the binding mode for the cap.
 Yet, many details about bunyavirus cap-snatching remain unclear.

-Most recently, we succeded in the structural and functional characterization of full-length L proteins in their apo conformation by combining single particle cryo-EM, X-ray crystallography and Small-angle X-ray scattering methods with basic biochemistry, biophysical and cell-based assays.
+We succeded in the structural and functional characterization of full-length SFTSV L protein in its apo conformation by combining single particle cryo-EM, X-ray crystallography and Small-angle X-ray scattering methods with basic biochemistry, biophysical and cell-based assays.

 Structural and functional characterization of the severe fever with thrombocytopenia syndrome virus L protein.